nlarsensmu/audio-filtering-fft-dopper/README.md

 ## Demo Video description

 ### Module1 Demo 1
-We wrote some test code to play a 100 ms sound followed by a 201 ms sound, and you can see our app not pick up the 100 ms sound
+We wrote some test code to play a 100 ms sound followed by a 201 ms sound, and you can see our app does not pick up the 100 ms sound.
+So the result our app should pick up the frequency on the lower slider but not the frequency on the upper slider (it does not last 200 ms).

 ### Module1 Demo 2
 We added a method to the Novocaine to play a sum of two sine waves, the code is in the video.
 You can see our app successfully pick up both sounds.

 ### Module2 Demo
 In this video we open up the app and go to module 2.
 We move our hand back and forth in front of the phone.
+Disclaimer: There is a faint sound being played in the video, I do not know why that is when we run it on the phone nothing audiable is played.

 ## Module 1
 ### getTopFrequencies